chimera-linux/cports/Usage.md

   repository was empty, accounting for dependencies.
 Each further build level (i.e. when a template is built as a dependency of another) is indented by an extra space.
 Otherwise, the template names are printed on their own lines.
-* `print-outdated` Parse all templates and compare the local repository against them.
-Print a spaces-separated list of templates that are out of date but present in the repo.
-Templates that are not buildable are not included.
-* `print-unbuilt` Parse all templates and compare the local repository against them.
-Print a spaces-separated list of templates that are either out of date or missing.
-Templates that are not buildable are not included.
 * `prune-pkgs` Like running `prune-obsolete` followed by `prune-removed`.
 * `prune-obsolete` Prune obsolete packages within all repositories for the current architecture (can be set with `-a`).
 This works for recursively